 Ask for feedback

 After the program is over, separate a time to chat with your customer and ask for feedback.
-It is important to understand that many people do not feel comfortable saying what they think in a personal way and therefore prefer to fill out a feedback form before leaving or do an online review.
+On the other hand, it’s important to acknowledge that many people do not feel comfortable saying what they think in a personal way and therefore prefer to fill out a feedback form before leaving or take an online review.
 Choose the best way to get this feedback and implement it.